MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-microsoft-teams.md

-Now that you've published your bot, you can make your bot show up in Microsoft Teams so you, your teammates, and the broader organization can interact with it.
-You will need to [publish the bot at least once](publication-fundamentals-publish-channels.md) and enable the Microsoft Teams channel before users can interact with the bot in Microsoft Teams.
+Now that you have published your bot, you can make your bot available to users in Microsoft Teams so you, your teammates, and the broader organization can interact with it.
+You need to [publish the bot at least once](publication-fundamentals-publish-channels.md) before users can interact with the bot in Microsoft Teams.

 You can:
+- Customize your bot's apperance in Microsoft Teams

-- Install your bot in Microsoft Teams and share a direct installation link with others.
+- Install the bot for yourself in Microsoft Teams
+- Share the bot's installation link with other users
+- Show the bot in Microsoft Teams app store
+   - Show the bot to [shared users](admin-share-bots.md) by adding it to Microsoft Teams app store **Built by your colleagues** section
-- Share the bot with your organization by submitting it for admin approval to be featured in the Microsoft Teams app store **Built by your org** section
+   - Show the bot with the organization by submitting the bot for admin approval to be featured in the Microsoft Teams app store **Built by your org** section
+- Download the pre-generated Teams app manifest to distribute it within your Microsoft Teams tenant

 > [!NOTE]
 > By adding the bot to Microsoft Teams, some of your data, such as bot content and end-user chat content, will be shared with Microsoft Teams (meaning that your data will flow outside of your [organization's compliance and geographic or regional boundaries](data-location.md)). <br/>